adrobinoga/zk-protocol/sections/other.md

 Where the finger index is a number from 0 to 9, and it is stored as a number.

+**Note**: Check if the fingeprint exists for the given index and if so, it should be deleted, before sending the start enroll command.

 The flag may have 3 values

 |Value	|Meaning		|